 The dropout problem has real consequences for the vitality of the Montreal business community and the region’s economy.

-A high dropout rate thus makes it harder to train the qualified workforce that Montreal requires to maintain a thriving economy.
+-> High dropout rates therefore jeopardize efforts to train the workers that Montreal needs to maintain a thriving economy.

 Lower performance and competitiveness in the international market